George Kittle

-George Kittle (born October 9, 1993) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
+George Krieger Kittle (born October 9, 1993) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Iowa Hawkeyes and was selected by the 49ers in the fifth round of the 2017 NFL draft.
-He is a six-time Pro Bowler and was a first-team All-Pro in 2019 and 2023.
+Kittle is a seven-time Pro Bowler and was a first-team All-Pro in 2019 and 2023.

 Early life

-Kittle was born in Madison, Wisconsin, and moved to Iowa in 2000.
+Kittle was born on October 9, 1993, in Madison, Wisconsin, and moved to Iowa in 2000.
 He attended Iowa City West High School in Iowa City, Iowa; Cedar Falls High School in Cedar Falls, Iowa; and Norman High School in Norman, Oklahoma.
-He committed to the University of Iowa to play college football.
-His father, Bruce Kittle, was a four-year letterman and co-captain of the 1982 Rose Bowl squad at Iowa and is a former college football coach.
+Kittle committed to the University of Iowa to play college football.
+His father, Bruce, was a four-year letterman and co-captain of the 1982 Rose Bowl squad at Iowa and is a former college football coach.
 His mother, Jan Krieger, is in the Iowa Girls’ High School Athletic Union Hall of Fame and played softball and earned All-America honors in basketball at Drake University.

 College career

 Kittle played at Iowa from 2012 to 2016 under head coach Kirk Ferentz.
 As a freshman, Kittle had a limited role behind senior C. J. Fiedorowicz, junior Ray Hamilton, and sophomore Jake Duzey.
 He had his first collegiate reception, which went for 47 yards, against the Missouri State Bears.
-Overall, he caught five passes for 108 yards.
+Overall, Kittle caught five passes for 108 yards.

 Iowa's tight end unit remained crowded for Kittle in the 2014 season.
 Along with the return of Hamilton and Duzey, junior Henry Krieger-Coble added to the depth.
 Kittle had a lone reception for 25 yards against Maryland as his only catch of the season.

 Kittle's role expanded in the 2015 season.
 On September 26, 2015, against North Texas, he scored his first collegiate touchdown on a 43-yard reception from quarterback C. J. Beathard.
-Overall, Kittle had 20 receptions for 290 receiving yards and six receiving touchdowns in the 2015 season.
+Overall, Kittle had 20 receptions for 290 yards and six touchdowns in the 2015 season.
 His six receiving touchdowns ranked sixth in the Big Ten Conference.

-As a senior in the 2016 season, Kittle headlined a tight end unit that contained junior Peter Pekar and freshman Noah Fant.
-He had his best statistical game against North Dakota State with five receptions for 110 receiving yards.
-In his senior season, he had 22 receptions for 314 receiving yards and four receiving touchdowns.
+As a senior in 2016, Kittle headlined a tight end unit that contained junior Peter Pekar and freshman Noah Fant.
+He had his best statistical game against North Dakota State with five receptions for 110 yards.
+In his senior season, Kittle recorded 22 receptions for 314 yards and four touchdowns.
 During his collegiate career, Kittle had 48 receptions for 737 yards and 10 touchdowns.